 What we don’t: A little pricey.

 Patagonia’s Black Hole line helped made duffels cool, and we think the 55-liter version is the best all-around bag on the market.
-Retooled for 2019, all Black Holes are now made with 100-percent recycled materials, but have retained the premium build quality and trendy colorways that Patagonia is known for.
+Retooled for last year, all Black Holes are now made with 100-percent-recycled materials, but have retained the premium build quality and trendy colorways that Patagonia is known for.
 This bag is beautifully constructed from end to end, and you get multiple color options from simple black to blaze orange.
 And the Black Hole is tough: the fabric is burly 900-denier ripstop nylon with a DWR finish to fend off moisture.
 This duffel is not waterproof like the YETI and SealLine models below, but it should keep your gear dry in light to moderate moisture just fine.

 In terms of features and carrying comfort, you get a multitude of ways to grab and carry the Black Hole Duffel.
 The removable backpack straps are more comfortable and functional than most, and the bag comes with reinforced haul handles and webbing loops for carrying by hand.
 Keep in mind that this duffel does not have a particularly rigid structure, so it doesn’t offer a ton in the way of protection for your fragile items.
 In addition, it’s one of the more expensive non-roller duffels on this list, but we think the quality is worth the extra cost.
 Patagonia’s Black Hole line also includes a variety of versions including smaller travel packs and duffels with wheels, and the 40-liter roller version is carry-on compatible.

 See the Patagonia Black Hole 55 See the Patagonia Black Hole Wheeled 70

 Best Carry-On Duffel Bag

 What we like: A tough carry-on duffel with wheels.

 What we don’t: Somewhat lacking in internal organization.